Data is also available on the NHS Digital website.

 ‘Are the initial data complete’ button

-Twenty-six surgeons remaining potential negative outliers for data completion at the 99.9% alarm level and 2 at the 99% alert level have been sent letters as per the policy published in 2013 on the BOMSS website 7.
+Twenty-four surgeons remaining potential negative outliers for data completion and have been sent letters as per the policy published in 2013 on the BOMSS website 7.
 Note that the published data are for the 3 years 2014/17 and any records incomplete before the 2016/17 years will still be evident in the current reporting unless they have been updated.
 Thus a hospital with a local version of the database that was not collecting the relevant record for ‘green for complete’ before 2016/17 would not change its potential outlier status.

 - Primary surgery: the first bariatric operation